aungthurhahein/aungthurhahein.github.com/about.md

 ### Quick Bio

 * Hi...
-My name is Aung, a Burmese coder; Learning & working in BKK,TH.
+My name is Aung, a Burmese national with curious mind.
+* InfoSec and Digital Forensic Researcher and working as Security Engineer at BKK,TH
 * Ex-CFML & .Net developer, hooking up with Python currently.
 * Some C/C++.
 * A solid logical mind, <a href="http://www.16personalities.com/istj-personality" target="_blank">ISTJ</a>.
 * Stick to plan & process.
 Love facts & information.
-* Have XP with Web Development, Digital Forensic and Bioinformatics.
 * Believe in Minimalism and trying to declutter life and things around me.

 ### Contact